William Penn: Legacy

 According to American historian Mary Maples Dunn:

 Penn liked money and although he was certainly sincere about his ambitions for a "holy experiment" in Pennsylvania, he also expected to get rich.
 He was, however, extravagant, a bad manager and businessman, and not very astute in judging people and making appointments...
 Penn was gregarious, had many friends, and was good at developing the useful connections which protected him through many crises.
 Both his marriages were happy, and he would describe himself as a family man, all the public affairs took him away from home a great deal and he was disappointed in those children whom he knew as adults.

-After Penn's death, the Province of Pennsylvania slowly drifted away from a colony founded by religion to a secular state dominated by commerce.
+After Penn's death, the Province of Pennsylvania in the Thirteen Colonies slowly drifted away from a colony founded by religion to a secular state dominated by commerce.
 Many of Penn's legal and political innovations took root, however, as did the Quaker school in Philadelphia for which Penn issued two charters (1689 and 1701).
 The institution, a notable secondary school and the world's oldest Quaker school, was later renamed the William Penn Charter School in Penn's honour.

 Voltaire praised Pennsylvania as the only government in the world that responds to the people and is respectful of minority rights.
 Penn's "Frame of Government" and his other ideas were later studied by Benjamin Franklin and Thomas Paine, whose father was a Quaker.
 Among Penn's legacies was his unwillingness to force a Quaker majority upon Pennsylvania, allowing his state to develop into a successful melting pot, with multiple religions.
-Thomas Jefferson and the Founding Fathers adopted Penn's theory of an amendable constitution and his vision that "all Persons are equal under God", as he informed the federal government following the American Revolution.
+Thomas Jefferson and other multiple Founding Fathers adopted Penn's theory of an amendable constitution and his vision that "all Persons are equal under God", as he informed the federal government following the American Revolution.
 In addition to his extensive political and religious treatises, Penn also authored nearly 1,000 maxims, full of observations about human nature and morality.